-Different countries have different power levels and also frequency selections.
-To ensure device operation follows regulatory compliance rules, the operator should make sure that correct country code where device will be used, is selected.
-The channel list, output power limits, IEEE 802.11 and Channel Spectrum Width modes will be tuned according to the regulations of the selected country.
+Different countries have different power levels and frequency selections.
+To ensure device operation follows regulatory compliance rules, operator to select correct country code where device will be used.
+The channel list, output power limits, IEEE 802.11 and Channel-Spectrum Width modes will be tuned according to regulations of the selected country.